2023 Schools for an Associate Highly Focused on Cinematography Major in the Rocky Mountains Region

 Top 3 Most Focused Associate Degree Colleges for Film & Video Production in the Rocky Mountains Region

 Out of the 3 schools in the Schools for an Associate Highly Focused on Cinematography Major in the Rocky Mountains Region that were part of this year’s ranking, Community College of Aurora landed the #1 spot on the list.
-CCA is a medium-sized public school situated in Aurora, Colorado.
-It awarded 44 associates’s cinematography degrees in 2020-2021.
+Aurora, Colorado is the setting for this medium-sized institution of higher learning.
+The public school handed out associates’s cinematography degrees to 37 students in 2021-2022.

 You’ll be in good company if you decide to attend Central Wyoming College.
 It ranked #2 on our 2023 Schools for an Associate Highly Focused on Cinematography Major in the Rocky Mountains Region list.
-CWC is a small public school situated in Riverton, Wyoming.
-It awarded 8 associates’s cinematography degrees in 2020-2021.
+CWC is located in Riverton, Wyoming and, has a small student population.
+In 2021-2022, this school awarded 7 associates’s cinematography degrees to qualified students.

 Full Utah Valley University Film & Video Production Report